Kurento/kurento/source/Architecture.rst

 such a complex scheme for just playing a video, when in most usual scenarios clients just send the request to the appropriate URL of the video without requiring any negotiation.
 The answer is straightforward.
-The Stream Oriented GE is designed for media applications involving complex media processing.
+Kurento is designed for media applications involving complex media processing.
 For this reason, we need to establish a two-phase mechanism enabling a negotiation before the media exchange.
 The price to pay is that simple applications, such as one just downloading a video, also need to get through these phases.
 However, the